January 23, 2018

 But Harper was her mother’s daughter and had never been very good at bucking tradition.
 Her sister, Stacey, was the rebel while Harper did what she was told.
 It wasn’t that she didn’t like making bunny butt cookies or decoupaging gift boxes, it was that she wanted just a little more in her life.
 More challenges, more money, more communication with her daughter.
 And while it was fun to blame all her problems on her mother, Harper couldn’t help thinking that in reality, everything she wanted but didn’t have was very likely her own damn fault.

-A Mischief Bay Novel - Book 4
+A Mischief Bay Novel, Book No. 4

 January 23, 2018